I love savings challenges, and few are as popular as the penny challenge.

 - Deposit $0.15 into your savings on day 3

 - Deposit $18.40 into your savings on day 365

 By the end of the 365 days, you will have saved up $3,300!
 Seems easy, right!
 If you’re feeling extra motivated, double it each day!

 - $1 Bill Challenge

-This challenge is fairly easy if you don’t want to think about having to deposit certain amounts on a fixed schedule.
-The way this works is straight forward – every time you receive a $1 bill as change, just tuck it away in an envelope.
+This challenge is relatively easy if you don’t want to think about having to deposit specific amounts on a fixed schedule.
+The way this works is straightforward – every time you receive a $1 bill as change, tuck it away in an envelope.
 If the envelope gets too big, move it over to a jar.
-At the end of the year, count it up and spend that money on something fun!
-If you wanted to make this harder for yourself, you can do this with a $5 bill or a $10 bill!
+Then, at the end of the year, count it up and spend that money on something fun!
+If you want to make this harder for yourself, you can do this with a $5 or a $10 bill!

-An additional way to make some extra cash is to ensure you’re receiving the highest rates of cashback on all purchases.
-If you haven’t done so already, consider signing up for TopCashBack to get access to thousands of cash back deals and coupon codes.
+Another way to make some extra cash is to ensure you’re receiving the highest cashback rates on all purchases.
+If you haven’t done so, consider signing up for TopCashBack to access thousands of cashback deals and coupon codes.
 Perfect for increasing your savings on all of your online shopping!